 We plan ahead.

-It is only in theoretical settings, that we can “ignore the air-resistance in this physics formula”.
+It is only in theoretical settings, that we can “ignore the air-resistance”.

 And still, simplicity is better

-And still, we need to know what the ideal is.
+Yet, it’s essential to understand what the ideal looks like.
 We need to know what we are striving for so that we will know when we bend away from it so that we might know why we’ve bent away from it.

-But if our plan is to continue working on some project for at least a bit longer, we should think of our future selves, who will have to live with this decision.
+If we plan on sticking with this project for a bit longer, we should consider our future selves, who will have to deal with the consequences of today’s choices.

-Is this feature really good in the long run?
+Will this feature still make sense in the long run?